 Nice, Strasbourg, Grenoble, Metz, and Nancy.
 After 1945, a large number of North African Jews immigrated to France, as part of the French withdrawal from its colonies.
 Their arrival immediately doubled the size of France's Jewish community.
 Muslim immigrants also began arriving in France in parallel to the North African Jewish immigration.
-In general, until the beginning of the 1980s, the two communities-Jewish and Muslim-often lived harmoniously; this changed, however, due to failed attempts to fully integrate the Muslim communities were constantly tense due to continuous friction and violence between Israelis and Palestinians, especially during the First and Second Intifadas (World Jewish Congress, n.d.a).
+In general, until the beginning of the 1980s, the two communities-Jewish and Muslim-often lived harmoniously; this changed, however, due to failed attempts to fully integrate the Muslim community into French society.
+In addition, relations between the two communities were constantly tense due to continuous friction and violence between Israelis and Palestinians, especially during the First and Second Intifadas (World Jewish Congress, n.d.a).